toluschr/BetterDiscord-Animated-Status/ReadMe.md

 ### The Editor
 In the latest version, the decision was made to remove the raw editor from the plugin.
 It was merely an unstable textual interface to the JSON config file. \
-**You can still use the RAW-Mode**, by editing Clicking `Open Plugins Folder` inside the settings editing `AnimatedStatus.config.json`.
-This is at your own risk, you might break stuff.
+**You can still use the RAW-Mode**, by clicking `Open Plugins Folder` inside the settings and editing `AnimatedStatus.config.json`.
+Do this at your own risk, you might break stuff.
 Due to a request, the editor will not remove empty cells anymore.
-You can use empty cells to unset your status.
+Empty cells will unset your status.

 ### Emojis
 #### Regular Emoji